slaveofcode/hansip/README.md

 ### Web Client

 Hansip server will need [Hansip Web](https://github.com/slaveofcode/hansip-web) to interact with the users.
-It's a static site that can be deployed on the separated static-site hosting server.
+It's a static site that can be deployed on static-site hosting server.

 <h4 align="center">Home Page</h4>